Field Sobriety Exercises

 As provided in section 316.1932(1)(a), Fla.
 Stat., the refusal to perform pre-arrest or post-arrest field sobriety exercises is generally admissible.
 State v.
 Holland, 76 So.3d 1032 (Fla.
 4th DCA 2011).
 Under the right circumstances, the evidence of the refusal to perform FSEs is relevant to show “consciousness of guilt.”
 State v.
 Taylor, 648 So.2d 701 (Fla.
 1995).

-Being asked to submit to FSEs does not constitute compelled self-incrimination.
-Additionally, the use of the FSEs at trial or the presentation of evidence about the alleged refusal to submit to the FSEs does not violate due process principles as it does not constitute a crucial confrontation requiring the presence of counsel.
+Being asked to submit to FSEs does not necessarily constitute compelled self-incrimination.
+Additionally, the use of the FSEs at trial or the presentation of evidence about the alleged refusal to submit to the FSEs does not necessarily violate due process principles as it does not constitute a crucial confrontation requiring the presence of counsel.
 State v.
 Burns, 661 So.2d 1052 (Fla.
 4th DCA 2010).

 In fact, the law does not require that a driver be advised of his right to refuse to take part in pre-arrest field sobriety exercises.
 State v.
 Whelan, 728 So.2d 807 (Fla.
 3d DCA 1999).